+ 86-13923347227

 To identify the most profitable products, consider the following factors:

-• High Profit Margins: Look for items with a significant gap between wholesale and retail prices.
+• High Profit Margins: To maximize profits, specifically target items that demonstrate a substantial margin between wholesale and retail prices.

-• Consistent Demand: Products with stable or growing demand reduce the risk of unsold inventory.
+• Consistent Demand: Since products with stable or growing demand face fewer market fluctuations, they inherently lower your risk of accumulating unsold inventory.

 • Low Competition: Niche or underserved markets can offer better margins.